chrisjin/H2O_GUI/README.md

 ============
 Features
 ----------------
-* Font render system based on FreeType
+* Font rendering based on FreeType
 * IME support
 * Renderer based on Win32 GDI
 * Native cpp implementation of signal and slot